-In 2007, I received my MSc in Civil Engineering and Artificial Intelligence from the University of Louvain.
-My MSc thesis used machine learning to decode the language in ancient Inca artifacts, in collaboration with the Khipu Research Group at MIT.
+In 2007, Olaf Witkowski received his MSc in Civil Engineering and Artificial Intelligence from the University of Louvain.
+His MSc thesis used machine learning to decode the language in ancient Inca artifacts, collaborating with the Khipu Research Group at MIT.

-From 2007 to 2011, I became a Co-Founder and Chief Research Officer at the Web- Mining company Commentag LLC.
-I designed the first semantic search engine for Twitter and launched Tweetag.com.
-I kept consulting in data mining and deep neural networks projects in the UK and Japan until early 2016.
-From 2007 to 2008, I was also a Lecturer at the Louvain School of Management, and took an MSc in Natural Language Processing.
+From 2007 to 2011, he became a Co-Founder and Chief Research Officer at the Web company Commentag LLC.
+He designed the first semantic search engine for Twitter and launched Tweetag.com, later to become Storify.com.
+He kept working on consulting projects in data mining and deep learning between the UK and Japan until early 2016.
+From 2007 to 2008, he was also a Lecturer at the Louvain School of Management, and undertook studies in Natural Language Processing.

 PhD in Artificial Life

-In 2015, I received my PhD in Computer Science, from the University of Tokyo.
-My doctoral research, from 2011 to 2015, revealed new dynamics in the emergence of proto-communication as a way to increase collective intelligence in groups of living organisms, employing large distributed simulations, neural networks, game theory and information theory.
+In 2015, he received his PhD in Computer Science, from the University of Tokyo.
+His doctoral research at the Ikegami Lab, from 2011 to 2015, revealed new dynamics in the emergence of communication as a way to increase collective intelligence in groups of living organisms, employing large distributed simulations, neural networks, game theory and information theory.

-In 2015, I became a Postdoctoral Researcher at the College of Arts and Sciences of the University of Tokyo.
-In 2016, I then became an EON Research Scientist at the Earth-Life Science Institute (ELSI), at the Tokyo Institute of Technology, and a visiting member at the Institute for Advanced Studies in Princeton.
+In 2015, he became a Postdoctoral Researcher at the College of Arts and Sciences of the University of Tokyo.